tohagan/stlive/README.md

 Same as `sencha app build native` but it uses the version of Sencha Command configured in `.stlive.config` in your home directory or current/ancestor directories of your project.

-  - `$ stlive build`
+    $ stlive build

-**TIP**: Commit a `.stlive.config` file as part of your project so you can auto select the right verson of Sencha Command and Sench Touch.
+**TIP**: Commit a `.stlive.config` file as part of your project so you can auto select the right version of Sencha Command and Sencha Touch.
 A future version may support settings environment variables prior to running Sencha Command so that the build process (and all the related build tools) can be customised on a per project basis.
 This would make it fast and easy to switch build parameters and tools just by changing projects directory and ensure that it's all version controlled.

 ### Instrumenting existing mobile apps for "Live Edit"

-Run these command in a Sench Touch, PhoneGap or Cordova project folder:
+Run these command in a Sencha Touch, PhoneGap or Cordova project folder:

   - `$ stlive add`    - Add a live client to an existing Sencha Touch or PhoneGap project.
   - `$ stlive remove` - Removes the live client from a project (pre app store or production MDM deployment).